ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 The force of buoyancy that an object experiences is directly related to the volume of the object submerged in water and the density of the water displaced.

-_Remember_: if an object floats in water, not fully submerged, the bouyant force is still equal to the weight of the object.
+_Remember_: if an object floats in water, not fully submerged, the buoyant force is still equal to the weight of the object.

 ## Temperature and Heat